aceofgreens/aceofgreens.github.io/_posts/2024-02-04-diffusion_models.md

 With text-to-image models conditioning on the prompt requires us to be more careful.
 One of the principal difficulties here is that only nouns can be decoded to explicit visual objects, compared to modifiers like adjectives, adverbs, and propositions which modify the appearance of objects or the positional relationships between them.
 Additionally, learning content and style separately has been somewhat possible, as there are methods which can do it, but it's far from a solved matter.
 A famous technique here is *textual inversion* [10] - one finetunes a latent diffusion model on a small set of target images of a specific object, along with captions like "A photo of a $S\_\*$", where $S\_\*$ is the object.
 The model only learns the embedding for the token $S\_\*$ after which it can refer to it.

 Regarding the cultural effects of AI-generated images, I believe the evidence speaks for itself.
 Depending on the prompt, these models can produce images that *can* realistically be considered artwork, sometimes being indistinguishable from actual paintings by human artists.
 Yes, one can flood the art market with tons of new generated images, rendering human art close to worthless, but so what?
 The end consumer will only benefit from this.
-If anything, text-to-image AI models will likely reduce the elitist status of visual art and will force people to appreciate an image, or a painting, for its actual content, not for the career, name, or personality of its creator.
+Text-to-image AI models will likely reduce the elitist status of visual art and will force people to appreciate an image, or a painting, for its actual content, not for the career, name, or personality of its creator.
 We should value paintings only based on how much their visual pattens resonate with our own experiences.
 In that context, AI art *is* art, by whatever non-humancentric definiton we adopt.
-Finally, I think we should be optimistic, because the best artworks are yet to come... and they won'be envisaged by a human brain.
+We should be optimistic, because the best artworks are yet to come... and they won'be envisaged by a human brain.

 ### References